Duankaiwen/LSNet/README.md

 **The code to train and evaluate the proposed LSNet is available here.
 For more technical details, please refer to our [arXiv paper](xxx).**

  <center><img src="https://github.com/Duankaiwen/LSNet/blob/main/code/resources/lsvr.png" ...></center>
- <left>The location-sensitive visual recognition tasks, including object detection, instance segmentation, and human pose estimation, can be formulated into localizing an  anchor point (in red) and a set of landmarks (in green).
-Our work aims to offer a unified framework for these tasks.</left>
+ <center>The location-sensitive visual recognition tasks, including object detection, instance segmentation, and human pose estimation, can be formulated into localizing an  anchor point (in red) and a set of landmarks (in green).
+Our work aims to offer a unified framework for these tasks.</center>

 ## Abstract